Chief Executive, Scottish Fiscal Commission

-As Deputy Director, Energy and Climate Change Directorate, Scottish Government since 2011, John Ireland heads up the Low Carbon Division responsible for meeting Scotland’s climate change targets.
-His other responsibilities have included offshore oil and gas, unconventional oil and gas, refining and the low carbon economy.
+John Ireland is Chief Executive of the Scottish Fiscal Commission.
+The Commission produces independent forecasts of the tax revenues and Social Security expenditure under Scotland’s control together with its GDP, to help inform the Scottish Government’s budget and its scrutiny by Parliament.
+He was formerly a Deputy Director in the Energy and Climate Change Directorate, Scottish Government.
+From 2011, he headed up the Low Carbon Division responsible for meeting Scotland’s climate change targets.
+His other responsibilities included offshore oil and gas, unconventional oil and gas, refining and the low carbon economy.

 From 2008-11 John was Senior Economic Adviser in the Education Analytical Services Division, responsible for analytical work on schools, children & young people and lifelong learning; prior to this (2002-08) he had a similar role in the Enterprise and Lifelong Learning Analytical Services Division, providing leadership as the Division changed from a traditional economics and statistics unit into an integrated analytical team that draws on a wide variety of social and economic research produced both internally and by external researchers.